 1. Guests under 6 years of age are not permitted to use the facility.
 The maximum number of guests allowed is one guest per resident during prime time and up to three guests during nonprime time.
-Residents must accompany their guests at all times.
+Residents must be present at the courts with their guests at all times.
 Guests with resident sponsors may only use one court.